 There are three types of underwriting business owners should be aware of.
 They are business loan underwriting, insurance underwriting, and securities underwriting.
 The last applies to public companies or companies preparing for an IPO, but it’s not a bad idea to familiarize yourself with the concept.
 The knowledge may come in handy in the future.

-All loans require some type of underwriting.
-That’s how credit providers assess credit risk.
+All business loans require some type of underwriting, including SBA loans, new lines of credit, term loans, etc. That’s how credit providers assess credit risk.
 Underwriters review the applicant’s credit history, bank statements, financial records, the value of any security or collateral (like personal assets), the size of the business, and revenue streams.
 Unlike some personal loans where the underwriting process is automated, business loans are normally reviewed by a human underwriter.

 Mortgages are another type of loan that requires human underwriting, and they’re not exclusive to individuals.
 Businesses buy real estate, so they may be exposed to the mortgage underwriting process.
 Business-owned property can sometimes be used as liens for loans in case of default.
 Refinancing also requires underwriting.